aprietof/photoweb/README.md

 #PhotoWeb

 Responsive landing page with dynamic content and modals.
-Built with HTML5, CSS3, Bootstrap 3.3.7 and jQuery 3.1.
+Built with HTML5, CSS3 and jQuery 3.1.

 ##Directory structure